Many of the c-suite and senior-level corporate leaders I work with haven’t faced an executive job search in 5, 10 or even 15 years or more.

 As with many complicated issues in our lives, it’s always best to start with an understanding of the path ahead of us.

-Here is the linear path to prepare for and navigate a successful executive job search, with links to articles I’ve written on these topics:
+Here is the fairly linear path to prepare for and navigate a successful executive job search.
+In addition, I’ve included links to articles I’ve written on these topics:

 1. Identify Companies/Organizations to Target